Azaze7/Azaze7/README.md

 ## 💽 Course Work

-I am currently a Senior, with only **five** more courses to complete before my graduation.
+I am currently a Senior, with only **two** more courses to complete before my graduation.

 * [*Expected Graduation Date: Spring 2025*] 🎓
 * [*Degree Pending: Bachelor's of Science in Computer Science with a Concentration in Secure Cyber Systems*] 🔏

-These are my ***ten*** most recently completed courses, all of which are relevant to my degree plan:
+These are my ***eight*** most recently completed courses, all of which are relevant to my degree plan:

 🧑🏽‍💻Software Engineering Requirements 1.
 [CS 4310].